angulartist/Deep-Learning-AnyPercent/README.md

 - [x] Built training flash cards
 - [x] Read more books

 I'll change my updates rate from daily to weekly.
-As I'm working with bigger datasets, experiments take more time and updating every week is more convenient.
+As I'm working with bigger datasets, experiments take more time therefore updating every week is more convenient.